 In Kaluza–Klein theory, a speculative unification of general relativity and electromagnetism, the five-dimensional Kaluza–Klein–Einsteinfield equations are created by adding a hypothetical dimension to the four-dimensional Einstein field equations.
 They use the Kaluza–Klein–Einsteintensor, a generalization of the Einstein tensor, and can be obtained from the Kaluza–Klein–Einstein–Hilbertaction, a generalization of the Einstein–Hilbert action.
 They also feature a phenomenon known as Kaluza miracle, which is that the description of the five-dimensional vacuum perfectly falls apart in a four-dimensional electrovacuum, Maxwell's equations and an additional radion field equation for the size of the compactified dimension:

 Important special cases of the Kaluza–Klein–Einstein field equations include a constant radion field and a vanishing graviphoton field .
-But the radion field cannot vanish as well due to its division in the field equations and more basically, because this would cause the Kaluza–Klein metric to become singular.
-The exact value of the constant is irrelevant for the second and third equation, but is for the prefactor in the right side of the first equation.
-But since it can be aborded into the graviphoton field also appearing in the electromagnetic energy–stress tensor in second order, Einstein's gravitational constant can be taken without loss of generality.
+However, the radion field cannot vanish as well due to its division in the field equations, and because this would cause the Kaluza–Klein metric to become singular.
+The exact value of the constant is irrelevant for the second and third equation, but it is used for the prefactor in the right side of the first equation.
+Einstein's gravitational constant can be taken without loss of generality, since it can be aborded into the graviphoton field also appearing in the electromagnetic energy–stress tensor in second order.

 For a constant radion field , the field equations become:[5]